M.S.S.I. Graduate Program

 - At most two courses with grade less than B- may be counted towards the course work requirements.
 No courses with grade less than C- may be counted.

 - A grade of D or F results in probation.
-A second D or F is cause for being dropped from the program.
+A second D or F is cause for being dismissed from the program.

-- Every student must successfully complete EN.500.603 Graduate Academic Ethics.
+- Every student must successfully complete (passing grade) EN.500.603 Graduate Academic Ethics.

-- All master's students are required to complete AS.360.624 Responsible Conduct of Research (Online) Instructions for accessing and signing up for the course can be found here.
+- All master's students are required to successfully complete (passing grade) AS.360.624 Responsible Conduct of Research (Online) Instructions for accessing and signing up for the course can be found here.

 MSSI Courses